-d if :han At the end of each season, the macerator toilet should be winterized for storage by using potable water-safe antifreeze (if boat will be exposed to freezing temperatures). ndry nful /er to ing If system will be subjected to freezing temperatures, please follow procedures in this section, "During extended periods of non-use", and then winterize system as described here.
+At the end of each season, the macerator toilet should be winterized for storage by using potable water-safe antifreeze (if boat will be exposed to freezing temperatures).

+If system will be subjected to freezing temperatures, please follow procedures in this section, "During extended periods of non-use", and then winterize system as described here.

 NOTE: Use nontoxic antifreeze designated for potable water systems.

-Fresh water system er.
-Prator 1.
-Drain potable water tank and empty holding tank.
-2. Add freshwater antifreeze to potable water tank.
-3. Flush potable water antifreeze and water mixture through toilet(s) and into entire system, including the waste holding tank, .
-For and diverter valve connections, discharge pumps, etc. Turn off power to toilet.
+Fresh water system

+- 1. Drain potable water tank and empty holding tank. - 2.
+Add freshwater antifreeze to potable water tank. - 3.
+Flush potable water antifreeze and water mixture through toilet(s) and into entire system, including the waste holding tank, diverter valve connections, discharge pumps, etc. Turn off power to toilet.
 Each installation is different, so amounts may vary.
 User discretion is required to assure adequate protection.